How do I register?

 Campers stay on large deck platforms above the forest floor with a tent or building on one end.
 Personal belongings are stored in the covered area; instruments are stored in a locked room behind the amphitheater.
 Camp beds, consisting of a mattress and bed frame, are set up on the deck.
 Campers sleep in the open under the stars and the giant redwoods.
 Showers and toilets are in buildings nearby and tents and changing rooms are available for privacy.
 Boy’s and girl’s camps are located at opposite ends of the property.

 What about cabin assignments?

-What is All Camp Choir and who is in it?
+What is All Camp Choir?